 Given that, it’s especially key that your strategy team see your CX reports on a regular basis.
 After all, it’s important for them to be able to discern trends and uncover anything that might be shifting so that they can make changes before it becomes too problematic.
 Influencing the ongoing strategy of the company requires a lot of data - so be sure to include the strategy team in CX reporting.

 CX metrics aren’t just for CX anymore—it turns out that they can make an impact almost anywhere that they are sent.
 On a day-to-day basis, the teams that will benefit most from reviewing your CX reports are the engineering, product and customer-facing teams.
 However, they also provide value to teams that are focused on long-term planning for your company.
 Groups like the members of your board, your executives and your strategic team can use data from your CX reports to ensure that things are moving along as planned, and that none of your cross-functional metrics are in jeopardy.
-CX reports for all!
+Customer experience reports and dashboards for all!